Wal-Mart boosts holiday layaway, eyeing Star Wars toy launch

-(Reuters) - Wal-Mart Stores Inc (WMT.N) said it will bring forward its holiday layaway program by two weeks, as the world’s largest retailer hopes to get a jump on year-end demand and fuel sales of soon-to-be-launched Star Wars toys.
+Aug 27 (Reuters) - Wal-Mart Stores Inc said it will bring forward its holiday layaway program by two weeks, as the world’s largest retailer hopes to get a jump on year-end demand and fuel sales of soon-to-be-launched Star Wars toys.

 The company will kick off the program that allows shoppers to pay for holiday gifts and other products in installments, on August 28, two weeks earlier than last year, Anne Marie Kehoe, vice president of toys, said in a briefing.